Héctor Abad Faciolince: Writing

 Angosta (2004).
-Echoes of Hyperrealism rather than Magic Realism are clearly present in this award-winning novel.
 In a fantastical parable of Colombian society, Abad describes a fictitious city whose population has been divided into three different castes living in separate sectors.
 Against the backdrop of the violent perpetuation of this system, a kaleidoscope of eccentrics from the ruling class is depicted.
 The novel recreates Colombia's last years of violence with enormous synthetic capacity, complexity and efficiency, and a great deal of knowledge about the conflict.
-Abad provides us with one of the very best novels on the second wave of violence during the twentieth century in Colombia.(4) In March 2007, the Colombian magazine Semana published a list of the best work of fiction written in Spanish over the last 25 years.
-Among the thirty books to have received multiple votes was Abad's Angosta.

 El Olvido que Seremos (2006; t.
 Oblivion: A Memoir).
-It took Abad nearly 20 years to get the courage to write this book about his father, his life and the circumstances of his murder by Colombian paramilitaries.
-The result is a cathartic and sentimental—but not clichéd—account of a man who fought against oppression, and social inequality and whose voice was shut down by six bullets in the head.
-The narration itself—which focuses more on the father’s activism and the father figure per se than on the man himself—was a process for the author; Abad goes beyond memory, opening up his own feelings and responses to his loss and depicts his father as the symbol of the ongoing fight against injustice, thus, illuminating and strengthening the Colombian memory.
+It took Abad nearly 20 years to get the courage to write this book about his father's life and the circumstances of his murder by Colombian paramilitaries.
+The account of a man who fought against oppression, and social inequality and whose voice was silenced by six bullets to the head.

 Las Formas de la Pereza y Otros Ensayos (2007; t.
 The Forms of Laziness and Other Essays) is a book about the origin and manifestations of laziness.
 The author’s hypothesis is that laziness would not be a luxury but the original condition of human existence, and the starting point of all subsequent human creations.

 An extensive bibliography about his writings has been prepared by Professor Augusto Escobar Mesa from the University of Antioquia, and the Université de Montréal.

 Columnist

-Abad started to write in Newspapers and Magazines since he was in school and later when he was in college.
 After college, he wrote in newspapers such as El Espectador and continued for more than 15 years.
 In Abad's writings, one can see his incisive character when writing about controversial subjects such as globalization, religion, corruption, etc. Jiménez confirms that one can see the reoccurring themes in Abad's columns, which are: rhetoric, personal themes, writing jobs, literary structures, phobias, science, against globalization, Medellín and religion.